Neck Pain Therapy Baltimore, MD

-Chronic neck pain is what leads many to visit LeMoine Physical Therapy for Baltimore neck pain therapy in MD.
+Chronic neck pain leads many to visit LeMoine Physical Therapy for neck pain therapy in Baltimore, MD.
 We believe that non-invasive treatments must be your first line of defense in warding off neck pain.
-Sitting at a desk, working out, engaging in sports or other physical activity can put strain on the neck, causing inflammation, pain, and discomfort.
+Sitting at a desk, working out, engaging in sports, or other physical activity can strain the neck, causing inflammation, pain, and discomfort.

-A physical therapist from our clinic can assess your neck pain, identify a possible root cause, and then create a plan for how to alleviate the intensity and frequency of your neck pain.
-Chronic neck pain is considered any pain flare up that lasts for longer than a few weeks.
+A physical therapist from our clinic can assess your neck pain, identify a possible root cause, and then create a plan for alleviating the intensity and frequency of your neck pain.
+Chronic neck pain is considered any pain flare-up that lasts for longer than a few weeks.
 With help from a physical therapist who can tailor to your individual needs, you can regain strength and flexibility back in your neck area.

-Here are just a few stretches and exercises that we may suggest doing on a regular basis to help alleviate chronic neck pain:
+Here are just a few stretches and exercises that we may suggest regularly doing to help alleviate chronic neck pain:

 Head and Shoulder Rolls

 These are great for warming up before other exercises.
 Keep shoulders relaxed and arms at sides.
-Head upright, lift and roll shoulders.
+Head upright, lift, and roll shoulders.
 Do ten rolls forward and then ten rolls backward, pausing briefly between each roll.
 Before rolling the head, you want to stretch your neck.
-Shoulder blades relaxed, head sitting directly over neck upright, begin by dipping chin slowly toward chest.
+Shoulder blades relaxed, head sitting directly over neck upright, begin by dipping chin slowly toward the chest.
 Hold this for a few breaths, unless you feel pain, then stop and call us!

 Prone Rows for Muscle Strength

-Depending on the severity and reason for your neck pain, a physical therapist will recommend certain stretches.
-Lie facedown on your bed or other comfortable surface.
-Your face should be in the corner so you can dangle arms off both sides.
+Depending on the severity and reason for your neck pain, a physical therapist will recommend specific stretches.
+Lie facedown on your bed or another comfortable surface.
+Your face should be in the corner so you can dangle your arms off both sides.
 Row with your arms upward, bending the elbows and then squeezing shoulder blades together, but don’t move your head.
-Try one or two sets of 20 repetitions, and add light weight if it is too easy.
+Try one or two sets of 20 repetitions, and add light weights if it is too easy.